Residential volunteering can mean living away from home, trying things for a week, a year or even longer.

 Trees for Life has planted over one million trees and has created 10,000 acres of new Caledonian Forest.
 Almost all of our conservation work is carried out by volunteers.
 Last year we planted our millionth tree and our new target is to establish a million more in the next five years.
 Check out their residential volunteering opportunities.

-You can also search for residential volunteering on our website by checking the ‘yes/no’ check box next to the volunteering opportunity.
+You can also search for residential volunteering on our website by ticking the check box under 'Work Types' for Resiential volunteering.